mizutanilab/RecView/README.md

 </ul>

 ## Release notes
 The binary folder contains several executables.
 Please use 'RecView.exe' appropriate for your PC platform.
-The executables were generated using Visual Studio 2008 C++ compiler, CUDA toolkit 5.5, and ATI Stream SDK 2.1.
+The executables were generated using Visual Studio 2008 C++ compiler, MASM for x64, CUDA toolkit 5.5, and ATI Stream SDK 2.1.
 If your PC has NVIDIA Tesla, GeForce or Quadro GPU processors, you can use the CUDA version.
 The dynamic link libraries (64 bit: 'cudart64_55.dll' and 'cufft64_55.dll'; 32 bit: 'cudart32_55.dll' and 'cufft32_55.dll') should be placed in the folder where the RecView CUDA executable is extracted.
 These library files are also available from the <a href="http://www.nvidia.com/object/cuda_home.html">official NVIDIA site</a> as part of the CUDA toolkit.
 ATI stream processors Radeon, FireStream, and FirePro are also supported.
 To run the executable with ATI processors, you should install the [ATI Catalyst driver suite](http://www.amd.com/en-gb/innovations/software-technologies/catalyst) to use the OpenCL library 'OpenCL.dll'.

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
+  <LI>v5.1.1 (released 18 Sep 2016).
+Reconstruction kernels were updated by using x86/x64 assembly codes.
+The performance of the x86 kernel seems to be accelerated by a factor of two or higher, but it's still under analysis.
   <LI>v5.1.0 (released 12 Sep 2016).
 OpenCL routines for ATI processors were updated.
 Performances are:
     <UL>
     <LI>Tau (Quadro K5000, 1536 cores, 706 MHz) = 0.23 nsec (1.75 sec for a 2048x2048 tomogram from 1800 projections),